 Drunk Driving Jumps by 20%

-According to Dr. Mark Muir, Trauma Director at University Hospital, University Hospital has treated an average of 250 injured patients a year inured in drunk driving incidents.
+According to Dr. Mark Muir, trauma director at University Hospital, University Hospital has treated an average of 250 injured patients a year injured in drunk driving incidents.
 This comes out to about 20 patients per month.

 The Cost of Drunk Driving

 If your blood alcohol concentration is 0.08% or higher, you are legally intoxicated.
 If you’re under 21, it is illegal to have any amount of alcohol in your system while driving.

 Getting behind the wheel after you’ve had too much to drink can result in tragedy and loss of human life.
 Beyond that, it can cost you money and put you behind bars for at least six months.

 TxDOT calculated the monetary cost of driving while intoxicated so you don’t have to.
 According to TxDOT, a DWI can cost up to $17,000.
 This includes the cost of:

 - Attorney fees

 You may also lose your driver’s license for two years or longer.
 If you are convicted, the DWI will show up on all future background checks.
 This could impact your ability to find employment and housing.